 The narrow road led us back to the Lodge that rose high above the river offering fantastic views of the countryside.
 The light was perfect so I could not help but stop and take some photos of a large rocky mass that stuck out of the earth above the river.
 I was later told that inside that rocky outcropping the ancient Tehuelche Indians had drawn pictures and had used a cave located there for shelter.
 I know that this is a place that I want to see on my return.

-Alumine River Lodge is very comfortable and bedrooms are spacious, but I feel that what makes a fishing lodge terrific is the feeling that you get from being there.
+Alumine River Lodge is very comfortable and the bedrooms are spacious, but I feel that what makes a fishing lodge terrific is the feeling that you get from being there.
 Certainly, the accommodations, food, and staff play a large part in the experience but if you feel comfortable and “at home” then your visit goes to another level.
 Though Alumine River Lodge is new to the fly fishing world I get the feeling that clients who come here will feel right at home.
 I know that I did.